 We are not afraid to take chances if there is something that is so exciting that we cannot foresee any chance of something going wrong.
 As an example, we had a customer with a back porch that had an unusual surface on it.
 It looked almost like smooth black glass in parts and other parts looked rough, similar to roll roofing.
-Now the industry standard would have been to put a membrane roof such as EPDM (black rubber) or TPO (a white PVC based) membrane.
-There was another option which was a silicone based coating that could make the whole surface look smooth.
-We spoke with the manufacturers rep who assured us that the silicone, which we have used on hundreds of other roofs with beautiful results, would work great.
+Now the industry standard would have been to put a membrane roof such as EPDM (black rubber) or TPO (a white PVC-based) membrane.
+There was another option which was a silicone-based coating that could make the whole surface look smooth.
+We spoke with the manufacturer rep who assured us that the silicone, which we have used on hundreds of other roofs with beautiful results, would work great.
 We followed manufacturer requirements and it did look great — for a year and a half.
-Then for some reason the areas that were over the shiny parts started to peel.
+Then for some reason, the areas that were over the shiny parts started to peel.
 We simply replaced the roof for the customer with EPDM at no cost to him.

 Surprisingly, agencies that are often associated with product reviews aren’t always the most reliable as they miss key regional elements.
 For instance, one of those agencies rated a gutter (leaf) protection system and gave the highest ratings to one of the least effective products for Wisconsin.

 We hope that this has helped.
 Whether you are in Wisconsin or elsewhere, choosing a contractor who shares these values will give you a sustainable project that will pay dividends in savings for decades to come.